FidanMemmedova/FidanMemmedova/README.md

 front-end development and a strong understanding of back-end technologies.
-Skilled in using HTML5, CSS3, SASS, Bootstrap, Javascript and jQuery to develop robust and secure front-end systems.
+Skilled in using HTML5, CSS3, SASS, Bootstrap, Javascript, React and jQuery to develop robust and secure front-end systems.
 Experienced in integrating front-end systems with back-end interfaces using C#, ASP.NET Core.A quick learner with a strong work etic, always strivig to improve and stary current with the latest web development technologies.
 Committed to delivering high-quality and reliable solutions, with a solid understanding of database desing and implementation.
 Seeking to leverage my skills and knowledge to contribute to the success of a dynamic and growing organization.</p>